Runaway boy, 13, drives father's Mercedes across Europe

 Media reports said the boy had an argument on Thursday afternoon with his adoptive mother.

-"The boy has told his parents he is sorry and has recognized he was in the wrong," the police spokeswoman said, adding that he was on his way back to Italy.
+"The boy has told his parents he is sorry and has recognised he was in the wrong," the police spokeswoman said, adding that he was on his way back to Italy.

 According to newspaper reports the boy loved cars and was an expert go-kart driver.